 User research and testing

-The ABS conducts voluntary research with members of the public to improve the design and content of our materials and communication
+The ABS conducts voluntary research with members of the public to improve our surveys, digital products and communication

 Purposes of collecting your personal information